bhousxrenz/PT1/Searching/README.md

+# **SEARCHING&SORTING**
-**SEARCHING&SORTING** are fundamental operations in computer science used to organize and retrieve data efficiently.
+are fundamental operations in computer science used to organize and retrieve data efficiently.
 Searching algorithms locate specific elements within a dataset, while sorting algorithms arrange elements in a particular order (e.g., ascending or descending).
 These processes are essential for tasks like database management, information retrieval, and optimizing data for further processing.
 This C++ code demonstrates several useful algorithms from the `<algorithm>` and `<numeric>` headers, focusing on sorting, searching, and other common operations on vectors.

-**1. Includes and Namespace:**
+## Includes and Namespace:

 ```c++
 #include <iostream>